Billy Joel expecting third child

 The "Piano Man" and his wife welcomed a daughter, Della Rose, in August 2015.
 Their bundle of joy arrived a month after the couple got married.

-Joel also has a daughter, Alexa Ray Joel, 31, with his first wife, Christie Brinkley.
+Joel also has a daughter, Alexa Ray Joel, 31, with his second wife, Christie Brinkley.

 The five-time Grammy winner seems unfazed by the sleepless nights that soon await him.